16-day Japan Discovery Tour (2025 & 2026)

 Meal Code: B = breakfast / L = lunch / D = dinner

-Day 1/Sat: Departing Home City
+Day 1/Sat: Departing for Japan

 The journey begins with your transpacific flight departing from a city of your choice.
 You’ll lose a day upon crossing the International Date Line.